 Terin said that would save the crew from spending a week in the Rech system and having to top off their jump tanks in the Dinomn system after leaving Wypoc.
 Terin did tell the crew they'd still have to "top up" their power plant fuel while on Wypoc.
 After they scooped fuel, they'd spend six days getting to Wypoc in addition to any days they spent with the ship powered up on-world.
 They'd need to spend another week in jump, so they'd have less than two weeks of fuel remaining to run life support and the ship's systems until they reached Dinomn.
 And they had to go there before jumping to the Ghandi system if they wanted to get to the Sonthert system.

-So, if something went wrong, or they'd been forced to detour, they'd be low on fuel for their power plant.
-Between them, they did the math and figured out they'd probably need to buy nine tons of fuel for their power plant on Wypoc.
+So, if something went wrong, or they were forced to detour, they'd be low on fuel for their power plant.
+Between them, they did the math and figured out they'd probably have to buy nine tons of fuel for their power plant on Wypoc.
 While that would cost them a lot more than nine tons of fuel anywhere else, it was a lot less than the seventeen and a half tons to completely refuel the power plant, not to mention the nearly 195 tons of a complete refuel.
 With that decided, they had to talk about "what" to look for?

 Mikah told everyone, again, they were only going to Wypoc to find Brian's surviving family.
 As far as they knew, they'd learned his family had returned to Wypoc while on Lanth, and had to find out what happened after that?
 It would be good if anything the Countess had done managed to find information on where they were.
 That meant they'd have to choose an option once they arrived in the Wypoc system.
 If the "help" Athkazuk offered came up with any information, they expected they'd get what answers had been found.